 If a decant is necessary the Council has a legal obligation under Section 105 of the Housing Act 1985 to consult with tenants when they are substantially affected.
-Consultation must be at a time when proposals are still at an early stage and SDC will consult with all affected persons.
+Consultation must be at a time when proposals are still at an early stage and the Council will consult with all affected persons.

-Under this policy, all consultation, feedback and communication will be termed Tenant Liaison - this covers all aspects of working with affected persons during re-development, refurbishment and improvement work, remodelling and disposal including engaging with other linked services such as Housing Benefits, Housing Advice and Council Tax.
+Under this policy, all consultation, feedback and communication will be termed Tenant Liaison - this covers all aspects of working with affected persons during re-development, refurbishment and improvement work, remodelling and disposal including engaging with other linked services such as Neighbourhood Management, Income Management, Contract Services, Housing Benefits, Housing Advice and Council Tax.